Over 60 employers voice concern over potential cuts to apprenticeships

 Open letter from employers on apprenticeships budget cuts

-The National Training Federation for Wales (NTFW) and ColegauCymru have previously highlighted concern about the impact of potential reduced budgets across both apprenticeships and the wider FE offer.
+The National Training Federation for Wales (NTFW) and ColegauCymru have previously highlighted concern about the impact of potentially reduced budgets across both apprenticeships and the wider FE offer.

 The NTFW’s strategic director Lisa Mytton said:

-“We must say a big ‘thank you’ to the 65 employers who have shown their support by putting their names to the open letter to the First Minister Vaughan, expressing their concern about the proposed catastrophic apprenticeship budget cuts.
+“We must say a big ‘thank you’ to the 65 employers who have shown their support by putting their names to the open letter, expressing their concern about the proposed catastrophic apprenticeship budget cuts.

 “The impact on employers who pay the apprenticeship levy and career opportunities for thousands of young people in Wales will be huge.
 There is still time, before the Welsh Government publishes its final budget for 2024-’25 on February 27, to avoid catastrophic and irreversible damage to the apprenticeships programme in Wales.